DiggnDeeper/wp-dapp/readme.txt

 Tags: hive, blockchain, publishing, crypto, social Requires at least: 5.0
 Tested up to: 6.4
-Stable tag: 0.6.1
+Stable tag: 0.7.0
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-A WordPress plugin to publish content to the Hive blockchain with support for beneficiaries, tags, and more.
+A WordPress plugin to publish content to the Hive blockchain with Hive Keychain support for secure authentication and transactions.

 == Description ==

-WP-Dapp is a WordPress plugin that enables publishing content to the Hive blockchain directly from your WordPress dashboard.
+WP-Dapp is a WordPress plugin that enables publishing content to the Hive blockchain directly from your WordPress dashboard using the secure Hive Keychain browser extension.

 **Key Features:**

+* Secure authentication with Hive Keychain (no private keys stored in WordPress)
 * Publish WordPress posts automatically to Hive
 * Set up default or custom beneficiaries for each post
 * Assign tags to your content
-* Secure storage of your Hive private posting key
 * Simple, intuitive settings interface

+**Hive Keychain Integration:**

+This plugin integrates with the Hive Keychain browser extension to provide enhanced security and ease of use:

+* Your private keys never leave your browser and are never stored by the plugin
+* One-click verification of your Hive account
+* Review and approve each publication to Hive with a simple popup
+* No need to enter passwords or keys when publishing

 == Installation ==